InigoAraluce/WCAI/README.md

 WCAI uses KNN and Euclidean distances to find the charater that resembles your survey the most.

 You can either get the most similar character out of all the ones that I included or select a specific TV show or movie.

+DISCLAIMER: I do not own the rights to the images used by the project.